-6 The Rainfall-Response Aquifer and Watershed Flow Model (RRAWFLOW) is a lumped-7 parameter model that simulates streamflow, springflow, groundwater level, or solute transport 8 for a measurement point in response to a system input of precipitation, recharge, or solute 9 injection.
-I introduce the first version of RRAWFLOW available for download and public use 10 and describe additional options.
-The open-source code is written in the R language and is available at http://sd.water.usgs.gov/projects/RRAWFLOW/RRAWFLOW.html along with an example model of streamflow.
-RRAWFLOW includes a time-series process to estimate 12 13 recharge from precipitation and simulates the response to recharge by convolution; i.e., the 14 unit-hydrograph approach.
-Gamma functions are used for estimation of parametric impulse-15 response functions (IRFs); a combination of two gamma functions results in a double-peaked 16 IRF.
-A spline fit to a set of control points is introduced as a new method for estimation of 17 nonparametric IRFs.
-Options are included to simulate time-variant systems by several 18 different methods.
-For many applications, lumped models simulate the system response with 19 equal accuracy to that of distributed models, but moreover, the ease of model construction and 20 calibration of lumped models makes them a good choice for many applications; e.g., estimating missing periods in a hydrologic record.
-RRAWFLOW provides professional 22 hydrologists and students with an accessible and versatile tool for lumped-parameter 23 modeling.
+Abstract.
+The Rainfall-Response Aquifer and Watershed Flow Model (RRAWFLOW) is a lumped-parameter model that simulates streamflow, spring flow, groundwater level, or solute transport for a measurement point in response to a system input of precipitation, recharge, or solute injection.
+I introduce the first version of RRAWFLOW available for download and public use and describe additional options.
+The open-source code is written in the R language and is available at http://sd.water.usgs.gov/projects/RRAWFLOW/ RRAWFLOW.html along with an example model of streamflow.
+RRAWFLOW includes a time-series process to estimate recharge from precipitation and simulates the response to recharge by convolution, i.e., the unit-hydrograph approach.
+Gamma functions are used for estimation of parametric impulse-response functions (IRFs); a combination of two gamma functions results in a double-peaked IRF.
+A spline fit to a set of control points is introduced as a new method for estimation of nonparametric IRFs.
+Several options are included to simulate time-variant systems.
+For many applications, lumped models simulate the system response with equal accuracy to that of distributed models, but moreover, the ease of model construction and calibration of lumped models makes them a good choice for many applications (e.g., estimating missing periods in a hydrologic record).
+RRAWFLOW provides professional hydrologists and students with an accessible and versatile tool for lumped-parameter modeling.

-Introduction 24
+1 Introduction

-1.1 Lumped versus distributed models
+1.1 Lumped vs. distributed models

-- Hydrologic models, commonly referred to as a "lumped-parameter" or "lumped" models, 26 - generally have a small number of parameters, each representing a property of the entire 27 hydrologic system; conceptually, many physical processes are lumped into a few parameters.
+Hydrologic models that commonly are referred to as "lumped-parameter" or "lumped" models generally have a small number of parameters, each representing a property of the entire hydrologic system; conceptually, many physical processes are lumped into a few parameters.
 In contrast to lumped models, distributed models discretize the system into small compartments or cells, each of which has several parameters defined.
 All hydrologic models, however, are lumped to some degree.
 Models that frequently are considered physically based simulate numerous small-scale physics by lumping these processes into simplified mathematical forms (Beven, 1989).
 The use of the term "physically based" to describe any hydrologic model, therefore, should be discouraged (Beven and Young, 2013).
 Both distributed and lumped models, however, have components that can represent different hydrologic processes that can be interpreted in physically meaningful ways (Beven and Young, 2013).
-For example, the IRF estimated in many lumped models represents the physical response to an impulse into the system and provides mechanistic insights into that system, including the peak response time and magnitude and the hydrologic memory of the system (von Asmuth and Knotters, 2004; Beven and Young, 2013; Young, 2013).
+For example, the impulse-response function (IRF) estimated in many lumped models represents the physical response to an impulse into the system and provides mechanistic insights into that system, including the peak response time and magnitude and the hydrologic memory of the system (von Asmuth and Knotters, 2004; Beven and Young, 2013; Young, 2013).
 The IRF could be measured directly at the outflow point (e.g., a spring) if a short, intense recharge event follows a long, dry period.
-Most commonly however, the outflow, or system response, results from a series of superposed responses to repeating recharge events, and the lumped model is used to estimate the IRF iteratively and to simulate the system response.
+Most commonly, however, the outflow, or system response, results from a series of superposed responses to repeating recharge events, and the lumped model is used to estimate the IRF iteratively and to simulate the system response.

 In a comparison of lumped models to distributed models, Reed et al. (2004) concluded that lumped models had better overall performance than distributed models but also cited several other studies indicating that distributed or semi-distributed models may or may not provide improvement over lumped models.
-In another comparison, Smith et al. (2013) concluded that distributed models provided improvements over lumped models in 12-24% of the cases tested, depending on the criteria of evaluation.
+In another comparison, Smith et al. (2013) concluded that distributed models provided improvements over lumped models in 12-24 % of the cases tested, depending on the criteria of evaluation.
 The mixed results of these comparisons indicate that lumped models are a good choice when the objectives do not require a distributed model.